quicwg/base-drafts/draft-ietf-quic-transport.md

 a payload that is hard to guess.
 This frame MUST be sent in a packet that is sent to the new address.
 Once a PATH_RESPONSE frame containing the same payload is received, the address is considered to be valid.
 The PATH_RESPONSE frame can use any path on its return.
-A PATH_CHALLENGE frame containing 12 randomly generated {{?RFC4086}} octets is sufficient to ensure that it is easier to receive the packet than it is to guess the value correctly.

 An endpoint MAY send multiple PATH_CHALLENGE frames to handle packet loss or to make additional measurements on a new network path.

-An endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE, additionally helping the endpoint make more accurate path measurements.
+An endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.
+Using fresh values allows the endpoint to measure the path's roundtrip time more accurately.

 If the PATH_CHALLENGE frame is determined to be lost, a new PATH_CHALLENGE frame SHOULD be generated.
 This PATH_CHALLENGE frame MUST include new data that is